 Products like Mixpanel and Vitally let you automatically send emails based on user behavior (or lack of).
 These emails can be triggered by specific actions, or manually sent to a customer / user segment.

-At some point we had plain text emails that pretended to be manually sent by me.
+At some point, we had plain text emails that pretended to be manually sent by me.
 I think most of our users see through these ‘pretend’ personal emails so we ended up just making them look like our regular ones.
 That didn’t change much – I think the copy is more important than the template or whether it looks automated or not.
-Here’s what those emails look like:
+Here’s an example of what the email looked like:

 Social media isn’t so hot right now (sorry Zuck), but don’t be turned off by the idea of setting up a page or forums for user feedback in public places like Facebook Groups or Discourse.
 Also, get involved in discussions about your product on Twitter or LinkedIn.
 We don’t really maintain our Facebook page but we do try to chat with users on Twitter as often as possible.